NNtorvas/RAG-QA-SYSTEM/README.md

 ## What This Proves

-> **For recruiters and hiring managers**

-This project demonstrates the following production ML engineering skills:
+This project demonstrates the following production AI/ML engineering skills:

 | Skill | Where demonstrated |
 |---|---|